 Let's get to know the light that will guide the rest of this course.

 The diversity of life is astounding at nearly every scale: Humans are just one of the nearly six thousand different species of mammal.
 Other members of our furry and big-brained group have sizes spread over three orders of magnitude, from the bumblebee bat in the forests of Myanmar to the blue whale in the Antarctic Oceans.

 But mammals are an evolutionary newcomer compared to others; over a million species of insects roam every continent on Earth.
 Other invertebrates have spread even to the hydrothermal vents on the ocean floor, where some have teamed up with sulfur-breathing bacteria to grow iron plate armor.
-While some bacteria breath toxic chemicals to extract energy from deep sea vents, others get energy straight from the sun or by consuming materials from other organisms.
+While some bacteria breathe toxic chemicals to extract energy from deep-sea vents, others get energy straight from the sun or by consuming materials from other organisms.

 Every handful of soil contains many billions of bacteria from millions of different species; only a tiny fraction of which have ever been isolated and studied in a lab.

 Lifetimes have been spent categorizing all these different organisms, and enumerating their divergent diets, anatomies, metabolisms, and reproductive cycles.
 These studies and many others have been lumped together in the field of biology.
 Biology’s incredible diversity is obvious and evident to an observer, and this is one of the reasons that much of the scientific community was cautious to accept the theory of evolution.
 It's hard to deny that at first impression, more about life seems to be different than the same.

 Some of Charles Darwin’s first and most thorough investigations of evolution came from studying the beaks and other anatomical features of finches.
 He was in search of shared structures and features that could hint at the relatedness of different bird species.
 Many identified this as a great way to make a family tree of birds, but not a unifying principle that could be applied to all life.